robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

   git clone https://github.com/ROBOTIS-GIT/turtlebot3.git
   cd ~/catkin_ws && catkin_make

-If catkin_make is completed without any errors, the preparation for using TurtleBot3 will be finished.
+If catkin_make command is completed without any errors, the preparation for TurtleBot3 is done.

 USB settings (Burger and Waffle)
 --------------------------------

-[``TurtleBot``] The following allows the USB port to be used for the OpenCR board without root privileges.
+[``TurtleBot``] The following commands allow to use USB port for the OpenCR board without acquiring root permission.

 .. code-block:: bash